Bura (footballer)

-Miguel Ângelo Marques Granja (born 17 December 1988), known as Bura, is a Portuguese professional footballer who plays as a central defender for Liga Portugal 2 club Oliveirense.
+Miguel Ângelo Marques Granja (born 17 December 1988), known as Bura, is a Portuguese professional footballer who plays as a central defender for Liga 3 club Atlético CP.

 He played 55 Primeira Liga matches for Paços de Ferreira, Beira-Mar and Penafiel, but spent most of his career in the second division where he made over 300 appearances with ten teams, mainly Académico de Viseu.

 Club career

 Porto

 Born in Matosinhos, Porto Metropolitan Area, Bura began his youth career with hometown clubs Leixões S.C. and F.C.
 Infesta before joining FC Porto at the age of 17.
 Never included for a matchday squad with the team, he had his first senior experience in the third division on loan to G.D.
 Ribeirão, and professional one with Portimonense SC, S.C.
 Covilhã, Gil Vicente F.C. and F.C.
 Penafiel all in Segunda Liga.

 On 5 July 2010, Bura was loaned to Primeira Liga side F.C.
 Paços de Ferreira for the upcoming season.
 He made 15 total appearances for them, and was an unused substitute on 23 April as they lost the final of the Taça da Liga to S.L.
 Benfica at the Estádio Cidade de Coimbra.